samz5320/Data4ALL/CONTRIBUTING.md

 ```
 git add .
 ```
-  6. Commit ur changes with a message indicating the change you made.
+  6. Commit your changes with a message indicating the change you made.
 For example : "add new dataset"
 ```
 git commit -m "your message"
 ```